ra-coding-club/week-2/cool-down.md

 16. The _________ selector (`*`) is the ultimate joker.
 It allows selecting all elements in a page.
 As it is rarely useful to apply a style to every element on a page, it is often used in combination with other selectors.

+**Read [Cascade and Inheritance](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Cascade_and_inheritance) and answer the following questions below.**

+17. ___ is an acronym for Cascading Style Sheets, which indicates that the notion of the cascade is important.
+At its most basic level it indicates that the order of CSS rules matter, but it's more complex than that.

+18. What selectors win out in the cascade depends on what three factors (these are listed in order of weight — earlier ones will overrule later ones)?

+19. *In CSS, there is a special piece of syntax you can use to make sure that a certain declaration will always win over all others* - what is it?

+20. ___________ is basically a measure of how specific a selector is — how many elements it could match.

+21. What is the simple seven-word definition of *source order*?

+22. CSS ___________ is the last piece we need to investigate to get all the information and understand what style is applied to an element.
+The idea is that some property values applied to an element will be inherited by that element's children, and some won't.

+**Read [The Box Model](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS/Box_model) and answer the following questions below.**

+23. *Every element within a document is structured as a rectangular box inside the document layout, the size and "onion layers" of which can be tweaked using some specific CSS properties.* What is this describing?

 ### Answers

 Type your answers here: